-The Philippine Law School Admission Test (PhiLSAT) by the Legal Education Board (LEB) is no longer a prerequisite for admission to any law school in the Philippines.
+The Philippine Law School Admission Test (PhiLSAT) by the Legal Education Board (LEB) is no longer a prerequisite for admission to any law school in the Philippines, the Supreme Court said.

 The Supreme Court (SC) En Banc, Tuesday, Nov.
 9, 2021, voting 13 – 1, made PhiLSAT no longer a prerequisite, said the news article from the Supreme Court of the Philippines website posted on Nov.
 12, 2021.